AUROVA-LAB/aurova_machine_learning/Dockerfiles/maskrcnn_dgx_a100/README.md

 # Train and eval
 After that, we are ready to train or test too.
-- WARNING: to choose which backbone to use, we must edit program.py in line 250.
-Available options are resnet50 or resnet101.
+1. Edit your new classes in line 31 of program.py.
+2. Edit your Mask-RCNN config on lines 220 - 407.
+3. Edit your wandb user ID in line 872 of program.py
-- WARNING: during the evaluation process match program.py backbone and the one used to train that weights.
+EXTRA: during the evaluation process match program.py backbone and the one used to train that weights.
-- WARNING: edit your wandb user ID in line 872 of program.py.
 ```
 ldconfig && cd ../aurova_maskrcnn && python3.7 program.py train